-Where the bush meets the beach on the mid-north coast, just three hours from Sydney, Blueys Beach could be one of Australia’s best kept secrets.
-The ideal weekend destination for those with a love of the outdoors, Blueys Beach offers unspoilt stretches of sand, swimming with dolphins, world-class diving and fishing sites and plenty of space for everyone from couples to large families to unwind, well away from the chaos of the city.
+Where the bush meets the beach on the mid-north coast, just three hours from Sydney, Blueys Beach could be one of Australia’s best-kept secrets.
+The ideal weekend destination for those with a love of the outdoors, Blueys Beach offers unspoiled stretches of sand, swimming with dolphins, world-class diving and fishing sites, and plenty of space for everyone from couples to large families to unwind, well away from the chaos of the city.

 How to Get to Blueys Beach

 - The easiest and most comfortable way to get to Blueys Beach is by car.
 It is a 3+ hour drive north of Sydney on the mid-north coast of New South Wales.
 The drive is relatively easy, mostly on highways north, with a turn off to a windy road delivering you to the coast for the final 30 minutes.
 You will need a car once you arrive to explore the local area so I highly recommend you hire one for your entire stay.